buildspace/buildspace-projects/Solana_NFTs/en/Section_1/Lesson_1_Hook_Up_Phantom_Wallet.md

 ### 🤖 Let's grab the starter code.

-For this project we are going to be using a cool tool called [Vercel](https://vercel.com/) to deploy our app to the world 🌎.
-But before we do that, we are going to need to get the starter repo that I have created for you!

 Start by heading over to [this GitHub link](https://github.com/buildspace/nft-drop-starter-project) where you find the starter repo code.
 From here you are going to want to make sure you press the "Fork" button in the top right of the page

 ![image](https://i.imgur.com/p2FTyAM.png)